 Place dough balls on parchment paper-lined baking sheets about 2 inches apart.
 Use a drinking glass or the palm of your hand to gently flatten the dough balls a bit.

-Bake for 9-11 minutes until cookies are just turning golden on the bottom, but are still soft.
-Let cool on pan for a couple minutes before moving to wire racks to cool completely.
+Bake cookies for 9-11 minutes until they're just turning golden on the bottom, but are still soft.

 Obviously they have a bit of a different look to them than the traditional sugar cookie.
 They're more golden in color and almost look like a molasses cookie.